 In early 2008, thirteen lead community agencies and institutions organized as the Charter Members of Children‘s Optimal Health (COH) and formed a Texas Unincorporated Non-Profit Association (TUNA) Five of the Charter Member organizations committed to the initial funding of COH, while others committed data, time, and their knowledge surrounding the central Texas community.
 By May 2008, COH had formed a Governing Board and filed for 501(c)3 status.
 These Board members reflected the diverse organizations that impact a child‘s life; healthcare, housing, education, economic development, and agencies addressing social and emotional development.
-This variety in Board representation continues to allow COH to look at a broader definition of health that includes educational factors as well as the social determinants that play a valuable role in shaping outcomes for children.
+This variety in Board representation continues to allow COH to look at a broader definition of health that includes educational factors as well as the social determinants that play an important role in shaping outcomes for children.

 Over the last ten years, COH has informed the Central Texas Area through GIS mapping and analyses successfully fulfilling its role in:

-- Improving operations,
+- Improving operations

-- Impacting policy,
+- Impacting policy

-- Encouraging research, and
+- Encouraging research

-- Mobilizing the Community.
+- Mobilizing the Community